Real convergence and periodicity of $p$-adic continued fractions: Real convergence of --adic continued fractions

 This conjecture is quite reasonable, since algebraic numbers are countable and hence have measure $0$ in $\mathbb{R}$.
 Therefore, we expect a continued fraction having an ``unknown" limit to converge to a transcendental number.

-For Browkin's continued fractions, we have experimentally observed similar results (see Section \ref{Sec: computations}).
+For Browkin's continued fractions, we have experimentally observed similar results, for quadratic irrationals having a real image (see Section \ref{Sec: computations}).
 In the following we speak of either \textit{Browkin I} or \textit{Browkin II} or Algorithm \eqref{Alg: MR}, since they show similar behaviours of real convergence.
-We leave the following conjecture, that is the analogue of Theorem \ref{Thm: quadconv} for Browkin-type continued fractions.
+We leave the following conjecture, that is similar to Theorem \ref{Thm: quadconv} for \textit{Browkin-type} continued fractions.